influxdata/docs-v2/content/influxdb/cloud-serverless/reference/cli/influx/query/_index.md

 #### Use SQL and Flux together

 The `influx query` command and the InfluxDB `/api/v2/query` API endpoint it uses only support Flux queries.
-To query an InfluxDB bucket powered by IOx with SQL, Use the `iox.sql()` Flux function.
+To query an InfluxDB Cloud Serverless bucket powered by IOx with SQL, use the `iox.sql()` Flux function.
 For more information, see [Use Flux and SQL to query data](/influxdb/cloud-serverless/query-data/flux-sql/).
 {{% /note %}}